 Reputation management is the art of influencing a consumer’s perception of your business standing online.
 Reputation is managed by controlling what the consumer sees when accessing reviews, opinions, and posts included by Google, Yelp, and product star rating systems integrated on shopping websites.
 Reputation management systems assist consumers researching before making a purchase and therefore is extremely important.

 You must make your company’s first impression as perfect as possible, otherwise people skip to the best available resource or at least the top three rated businesses before making a purchasing decision.
-In today’s market, perception is king and freely available for all to see whenever online shopping is being done.
+In today’s market, perception is king and freely available for all to see whenever online shopping is done.

 Media developments in this field require your business stay in-sync with local markets because reporting from random people and social media websites can be affected by what is currently trending and sometimes to what is politically correct.
 Controlling reviews can be very profitable for your business, especially when you consider almost everyone makes some sort of comparison before making a purchase by both price and reputation.